API Security Scanner & SAST Tool for OpenAPI

 Which formats are supported?

 JSON and YAML OpenAPI files (versions 2.0 and 3.x) up to 10 MB.
 You can upload a file or provide a URL.
-Your specification is processed in memory and not stored.

 How long does the analysis take?